 If normal maintenance methods fail to remove the Cyclops or similar Copepods, chemical removal methods can be used.

-There are two methods I have used and can recommend based on results and safety (there may be other methods):
+There are four methods I have used and can recommend based on results and safety (there may be other methods):

-- Copper; I have used Copper Safe or similar copper products with success.
+- Copper; I have used Cupramine, Copper Safe, or similar copper products with success.
 Follow treatments on the bottle or adjust copper levels to .25 ppm for 7-10 days

 - Tetra/Jungle Parasite Guard or similar products for multi cell external parasite treatments can work as well for copepods, however these are not generally the most effective choice from my experience.